 Personalize your iCloud Mail address with a custom domain name, and invite family members to use the same domain with their iCloud Mail accounts.

-So far, this option is not available for iOS 15 beta users.
-Apple doesn’t say anything specific about the custom email domain option, but it does say that some iCloud+ features are coming later this year, so this could be one of them.
+So far, this option is not available for iOS 15 users.
+Apple says some of iCloud+ features are coming later this year.

 Detailed 3D navigation in CarPlay

 Apple demonstrated at WWDC 2021 how it has enhanced its Maps app with iOS 15, which now includes a 3D interactive globe, new driving features, improved search, curated guides, and detailed buildings in some cities.

 Explore cities like San Francisco, Los Angeles, New York, and London with unprecedented detail for elevation, roads, trees, buildings, landmarks, and more.

 While the feature is currently available in iOS 15, the same cannot be found in Apple CarPlay.
 The company says that 3D detailed navigation should arrive in CarPlay at a later date.

 Apple will finally let users set “Legacy Contacts” to their Apple ID in case of death.
 These contacts will then be able to access your account and data even without having your password.
 Of course, this requires proof that the owner of the Apple ID has died.

 The Digital Legacy program allows you to designate people as Legacy Contacts so they can access your account and personal information in the event of your death.